 What's the difference between the Rang De model and traditional micro-finance?

 The two key differences between Rang De and traditional microfinance institutions are: 1) Rang De's focus on lowering interest rates by leveraging P2P (Peer to Peer) fundraising model, and 2) The choice architecture offered to Rang De investees - they can choose exactly when and how much they would like to borrow.

 What is the interest rate breakup on the loan products that Rang De offers?

-Rang De charges an interest rate of 18% out of which 9% is given to the impact partners, 9% is given to to the social investor and the remaining lands with Rang De.
+Rang De charges an interest rate of 18% APR out of which a maximum of 7.2% is given to the impact partner, a maximum of 9% is given to to the social investor and the remaining lands with Rang De.

 What is Microcredit?

 Microcredit refers to small size loans that are collateral free, and are lent to low income households to meet their working capital/consumption needs.
 Typically, the loan size varies from INR 1,000 to INR 50,000.
 These loans are usually utilized for income generation activities.
 The investee then repays the loans according to a pre-set repayment plan.